dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * **BlacklistAppleUpdate**: True
   * Ignores Apple's firmware updater, recommended to enable as to avoid issues with installs and updates
 * **BootProtect**: None
   * Allows the use of Bootstrap.efi inside EFI/OC/Bootstrap instead of BOOTx64.efi, useful for those wanting to either boot with rEFInd or avoid BOOTx64.efi overwrites from Windows.
-Proper use of this quirks is not be covered in this guide
+Proper use of these quirks cannot be covered in this guide
 * **ExposeSensitiveData**: `6`
   * Shows more debug information, requires debug version of OpenCore
 * **Vault**: `Optional`